Concordium/concordium.github.io/source/testnet/see-also/glossary.rst

 An intial account is an account submitted to the chain by the identity provider, during the process of requesting a new identity.
-The initial account can perform all of the same actions as a regular account, however the real life identity of the initial-account owner is known by the identity provider who submitted it to the chain.
+The initial account can perform all of the same actions as a regular account, however the real-life identity of the initial-account owner is known by the identity provider who submitted it to the chain.
 In contrast, the real-life identity of the owner of a regular account can only be ascertained by anonymity revokers working